 The females lay their eggs on the top 4-5 inches of mint pants so you should be able to find them easier.
 If you do find them, you can knock them into a jar of soapy water.

 How to Get Rid of Four Lined Plant Bugs

 Neem oil and insecticidal soap can help mitigate the issue.
-Because they appear and cause damage quickly, neem oil be a good preventative option to keep them from starting this fast, yet destructive process in the first place.
+Because they appear and cause damage quickly, neem oil is a good preventative option to keep them from starting this fast, yet destructive process in the first place.